From Recording to Licensing: How to Prepare Your Music for submission to a Library

-Overall, taking the time to research and understand the library you are submitting to can greatly increase your chances of getting your music licensed.
+Taking the time to research and understand the library you are submitting to can greatly increase your chances of getting your music licensed.
 By ensuring that your music fits their criteria, you are more likely to catch their attention and potentially secure a licensing deal.

 1. Full-length versions

-a) No Lead Instrument
+a) No lead Instrument

-3. Alternate versions
+2. Alternate versions

-b) Acoustic
+b) Acoustic version

 An acoustic version of a song is typically a stripped-down, unplugged, or live version of the original recording.
 In an acoustic version, the focus is often on the song’s melody and lyrics, with minimal instrumentation, and sometimes features alternate vocal harmonies.
 The purpose of an acoustic version is to showcase the song’s composition in a more intimate, organic way, highlighting the songwriting and performance skills of the artist.

-4. Sting and Link Versions
+4. Sting and Link

 a) Sting